NotJoeMartinez/whostolemybike/README.md

-# Why tho
-To help me go full liam neeson on the person who stole my bike a week after I bought it...and data visualization or somthing.
 ## Goals
 - Scrape all files from ttu crime log site with .pdf extentions
 - Extract data from pdf files